shanemcw/homebridge-amazondash-MAC/README.md

 * An optionally-enabled web API allowing virtual button pushes via URL
 * Support for firmware revision, serial number, model number
 * Multiple logging debug levels
-* User ability to remove a stale button during setup experimentation
+* User ability to remove and reload all buttons during setup experimentation
+* Automatic removal of stale buttons that are no longer configured
 * Installation and usage documentation
-* Code maintenance, bug fixes
+* Documentation of possible battery replacement

 ## Ideas
 * Mount an Amazon Dash button as a doorbell and have a HomePod (or more than one) play a [doorbell sound effect](https://music.apple.com/us/album/door-bells-sound-effects/944475720), or a song about someone being at the door.